hastega/Loki/README.md

 <br/>

-Node and Express SK to use as develop support of remote BE.
+Node and Express Starter Kit to use as support for developers.

+This server has multiple features:
+    - it has a boilerplate for authenticated routes
+    - it has costumizabile proxy
+    - it has redis cache integration (currently only for: GET)
+    - it has local database usable as response to an endpoint (currently only for: GET)

 <hr/>